menu icon

 • Fasten off and weave in the ends.

 • And now you know how to make a single crochet border!
-A great foundational crochet border.
+A great foundational crochet border to know how to make.

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!